Some novel constructions of optimal Gromov-Hausdorff-optimal correspondences between spheres

 \begin{proof} First note that for any $a,b,c$ as above with $a+b+c<2\pi$ there are spherical triangles with sides $a,b,c$.
-If $a+b+c=2\pi$, then the union of the three sides of the triangle is a great circle.
+If $a+b+c=2\pi$, then the union of the three sides of the triangle is a great circle (unless maybe $a,b$ or $c$ is $\pi$, in which case still $-x$ can lie inside the segment $yz$).
 So the only nontrivial case is $a+b+c<2\pi$.
+In particular, $a,b,c<\pi$ by the triangle inequality.